Femur Shaft Fractures, Causes, Symptoms & Treatment

 Since a patient tends to lose muscle strength in the injured area, exercises during the healing process are very significant.
 Physical therapy facilitates the restoration of normal muscle strength, flexibility, and joint motion.
 It also helps in the management of pain post-surgery.

 A physical therapist can start a patient’s physiotherapy when the patient is in the hospital.
-The use of crutches or a walker is taught to the patient by the therapist.
+The therapist will teach the use of crutches or a walker to the patient.

 Femur shaft fractures may result in further injury and complications which are as follows:

-• A painful condition namely acute compartment syndrome may occur.
+- A painful condition namely acute compartment syndrome may occur.
 This syndrome develops when extreme pressure within the muscles happens to be at a dangerous level, this may reduce the flow of blood which further hinders the supply of oxygen and nourishment to nerve and muscle cells.
 If the pressure is not relieved quickly, it may result in permanent disability or a surgical emergency.
-Then to release the pressure, incisions are made in the skin and the muscle coverings.
+Then to release the pressure, the surgeon will make incisions in the skin and the muscle coverings.

-• Sometimes in femur shaft fractures, the ligaments around the knee can also get injured.
+- Sometimes in femur shaft fractures, the ligaments around the knee can also injure.
 If there is knee pain even after surgery, the doctor must consider it.

 Complications from Surgery